lexwraith/yolo-bear/README.md

 * More test cases
 * Conslidate test cases
 * 25 test cases, with a comment at the top, when run with test script, explains which tests passed and which tests failed, with the description of test

 ###12/6/14###
+* Problem with 'call' is solved and tested.
+Function's name and type, arguments' number and types are checked.'
+* Add semantic checking and ast-sast converting for 'Call', 'Return'

+###12/6/14###